How smarter inventory management strategies can help auto parts suppliers protect their margins

 To create more flexibility here, you’ll have to collaborate with your suppliers.
 Start conversations, discuss options and remember that during a difficult time for the automotive industry, a willingness to work together can help you all come out stronger on the other side.

 From an operational perspective, you’ll rely heavily on your enterprise resource planning (ERP) platform here, so it’s important that you have a good one in place.
-But beyond that, data management and visualization are key components that are often overlooked even by manufacturers with a strong ERP.
+The best ERPs are typically cloud-based and serve as a hub for understanding what’s happening in your business.

 How Wipfli can help